michaelwolz/ChessML/README.md

 The data for training the neural network is based on 417 photographs of one chessboard which resulted in 3900 training (300 per chess piece + empty fields) and 7.800 validation images.
 Each image was labeled using a simple labeling tool which was specially designed for labeling the chess pieces.
 It simply moves every image to a corresponding folder with the class name of the piece as name.
 Afterwards the data was augmented using this [script](data/data_augmention.py).
 The process ended up in 31.200 training and 7.800 validation images.

-To get a better understanding on how convolutional neural networks work the first version was build as a completely new CNN which was trained on [Google Colab](https://colab.research.google.com/).
+To get a better understanding on how convolutional neural networks work the first version was built as a completely new CNN which was trained on [Google Colab](https://colab.research.google.com/).
 The results are shown below:

 Chess pieces are labeled using their common notation: